dlang/DIPs/DIPs/DIP-1NN4-QFS.md

 it is necessary to manually ensure the execution is `pure` or `nothrow`.
 Usually, this can be achieved by properly annotating the callback where it is defined:
 Instead of `x => x + 1` one has to write `(x) pure nothrow => x + 1`.
-This ensures that
-even when the type of the object plugged in for `x` depends on factors outside the control of the context, if `typeof(x)` happens to have an impure or possibly throwing `opBinary!"+"(int)` that will lead to a compilation error.
+When the type of the object bound to `x` depends on factors outside the control of the context, e.g. if `typeof(x)` happens to have an impure or possibly throwing `opBinary!"+"(int)` that will lead to a compilation error where the lambda is formulated.

 In the opinion of the author,
 a context should not rely on the annotations of the functional to check its requirements implicitly,